aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 For templates that offers both x86_64 and arm64 options, ensure that the instance type you specify matches your selected processor architecture.

 ## Deployment via CloudFormation console
-Download template file for your desired operating system and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
+Download the `<OS>-NICE-DCV.yaml` CloudFormation file for your desired operating system and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
 Start the [Create Stack wizard](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html#cfn-using-console-initiating-stack-creation) by choosing **Create Stack**.
-[Select stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) by selecting **Upload a template file**, **Choose File**, your `.yaml` file and click **Next**.
+[Select stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) by selecting **Upload a template file**, **Choose File**, select your `.yaml` file and click **Next**.
 Enter a **Stack name** and specify parameters values.

 ### CloudFormation Parameters
 In most cases, the default values are sufficient.
 You will need to specify values for `ec2KeyPair`, `vpcID` and `subnetID`.